 NOTE: In the example above, “analysis” is the name of the ssh shortcut that was setup back in step 2.

-In your preferred browser and enter http://localhost:8888/; Then from the VM terminal session, copy and paste the token from the notebook server into the requested spot in your browser.
+In your preferred browser enter http://localhost:8888/; then from the VM terminal session, copy and paste the token from the notebook server into the requested spot in your browser.

 Example: Run Server, port forward, access notebook in browser

 When done working on the Jupyter server, we encourage users to shut down the Jupyter server via